JSS University Mysore Allied Sciences 2026

 This Story also Contains

-The investigation into the alleged NEET UG 2026 paper leak is still ongoing, and officials have not officially confirmed who leaked the paper.
-However, according to the Rajasthan Police Special Operations Group (SOG), a man named "Manish Yadav" from Jaipur is being considered a key suspect in the case.
+The investigation into the alleged NEET UG 2026 paper leak is ongoing.
+CBI on May 12, 2026 has detained the key suspect of NEET UG paper leak 2026 "Shubham Khairnar".
+Earlier the Rajasthan Police Special Operations Group (SOG) arrested a man named "Manish Yadav" from Jaipur as one of the key suspect in the case.

 Initial reports suggest that a “guess paper” matching more than 120 questions, mainly from Chemistry, was first shared by a medical student from Churu who was studying in Kerala.
 The paper was then reportedly passed to another person in Sikar, Rajasthan, and later circulated through WhatsApp groups like “Private Mafia” and several Telegram channels.